flatironinstitute/sciware/19_Profiling/main.md

 ## Examples

 - All examples are in `sciware/19_profiling/julia_example`
-- To following along you'll need Julia and the following Julia packages:
+- To follow along you'll need Julia and the following Julia packages:
   - `PProf`
   - `FlameGraphs`
   - `FileIO`